-• Joe and Olga made a few impotent efforts to turn aside the

-• We felt impotent in the face of their overpowering opposition to our plan.
+- Joe and Olga made a few impotent efforts to turn aside the steamroller, but it squished their vegetable garden anyway. - We felt impotent in the face of their overpowering opposition to our plan.

 Omnipotent (ahm NIP uh tunt) means all powerful.
 After winning a dozen games in a row, the football team began to feel omnipotent.